Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Numerical experiments

-The observation are shown in Figure~\ref{fig:cmp-ip-slr}.
-Though these problems are only locally strongly convex around the solution, the observations are quite close to those of least square problem discussed above: \begin{itemize} \item The lazy-start FISTA-Mod is slower than FISTA-BT at the beginning, and eventually becomes much faster.
-For $\ell_{\infty}$-norm, it is more than $10$ times faster if we need the precision to be $\norm{\xk-\xsol} \leq 10^{-10}$; \item The restarting adaptive schemes are the fastest ones, and the greedy FISTA is the fastest of all. \end{itemize}
+The observations are shown in Figure~\ref{fig:cmp-ip-slr}.
+Although these problems are only locally strongly convex around the solution, the observations are quite close to those of least square problem discussed above: \begin{itemize} \item The lazy-start FISTA-Mod is slower than FISTA-BT at the beginning, and eventually becomes much faster, as predicted.
+For the $\ell_{\infty}$-norm, it is more than $10$ times faster if we need the precision to be $\norm{\xk-\xsol} \leq 10^{-10}$; \item The restarting adaptive schemes are the fastest ones, and the Greedy FISTA is the fastest of all. \end{itemize}